Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Results and Discussion

 \section{Results and Discussion}

-The results and discussion of our simulation experiments are presented below.
+The results and discussion of our experiments are presented below.
 We start by detailing the simulation environment, then provide accuracy and convergence results of our filter and comparisons against an InEKF without our partial orientation measurements and the MEKF \cite{koch2020relative, mekf}.
+Subsequently, we detail the real-world experimental setup off the coast of O'ahu, Hawaii, demonstrating how physical field data reinforces the simulation findings and validates the framework's robustness under practical maritime conditions.